This article has been medically reviewed by Dr Robert Lefever, a world-leading addictions specialist.

 Alcohol abuse is a spectrum of alcohol drinking behaviours.
-The excessive unhealthy use of alcohol includes heavy drinking, binge drinking, alcohol use by pregnant women or people under 21 years.
+The excessive unhealthy use of alcohol includes heavy drinking, binge drinking, as well as alcohol use by pregnant women or people under 21 years.

 In contrast to these unhealthy excessive drinking behaviour, the Dietary Guidelines for Americans has mentioned what could be considered moderate drinking.
 According to these guidelines, moderate drinking is when men consume two or fewer drinks in a day, and women consume one or fewer drinks in a day.